Christian M. 6 min read

 No, a specific SoGEA adapter is not needed.
 All your business will need is a compatible modem/router provided by your business broadband provider, which is configured to work with SoGEA.

-Do I need a new business broadband router to be installed for SoGEA?
+Do I need a new router to install SoGEA?

-Using older devices may pose a security risk and make you vulnerable to unforeseeable cybersecurity threats.
+Using older devices could pose a security risk and leave you vulnerable to emerging cybersecurity threats.

 Related